TuaBBL/Beatbookingsliveclean1/README.md

 ## Troubleshooting

-### "Error sending magic link email" (500 error)

-This occurs when the redirect URL is not whitelisted in Supabase.
-The error message will display the current redirect URL that needs to be added.
-Follow the Supabase Configuration steps above to resolve this.

-### Magic link doesn't redirect properly

-Ensure your Site URL is configured in Supabase Authentication settings and matches your application's base URL.
+### OTP code not received

+Check your spam folder or verify that the Resend API key is configured correctly in your Supabase Edge Functions environment.

 ## Features

-- Magic link authentication (passwordless)
+- OTP authentication (6-digit code via email)
 - Artist profiles and discovery
 - Venue listings
 - Booking management